abshammeri/lumen/readme.md

 ## Lumen PHP Framework - TCP-based Protocol ( Async Lumen framework)
 - This work is in its early phase.
-It's now a fork from Lumen framework.
+It's now just a fork from Lumen framework.
+This might be changed later.
 - Lumen is a popular php microframework ( based on laravel,symfony and others).
 - The goals are:
     - To replace http protcol with any custom TCP protocol without changing anything inside Lumen framework.